FELLOWSHIP RECIPIENT OBLIGATIONS

 Required Security, Medical and Suitability Clearances

 All Rangel Fellows must obtain and maintain Department of State security, medical and suitability clearances in order to remain in the fellowship program.
-Failure to meet medical, security and suitability requirements may result in your disqualification from the fellowship program and reimbursement to the U.S. Government of financial assistance paid in connection with your education.
+Failure to meet medical, security and suitability requirements may result in your disqualification from the fellowship program and reimbursement to the U.S. Government of financial assistance received in connection with your education.